evershopcommerce/evershop/README.md

 ## Introduction

-EverShop is a GraphQL Based and React ecommerce platform with essential commerce features.
-Built with React, modular and fully customizable.
+EverShop is a modern, TypeScript-first eCommerce platform built with GraphQL and React.
+Designed for developers, it offers essential commerce features in a modular, fully customizable architecture—perfect for building tailored shopping experiences with confidence and speed.

 ## Installation Using Docker